Hierarchy of Influences: Individuals

 The micro individual level is located at the center of the model.
 On this level, individual communicator's characteristics, on both personal and professional, influence media content.
 Individual's innate characteristics such as gender, race, religious and political background influence media content indirectly through shaping personal attitude and values (e.g. ethical values) as well as professional roles and education.

 Research

 Hierarchy of influences model has been employed as theoretical framework to explain different levels of influences on media content.
-Researchers have studied professionalism, journalistic roles, cross-national comparative journalistic roles, comparative media studies, and understanding news production to name a few of closely studies areas.
+Researchers have studied professionalism, journalistic roles, cross-national comparative journalistic roles, comparative media studies, and understanding news production to name a few of closely studied areas.

 Thomas Hanitzsch took a similar approach to hierarchy of influences model in examining different levels of influences on journalists' reporting process in his Worlds of Journalism study.
 This study conducted interviews in 21 countries focusing on differences in journalism culture, influences and trust in public institutions.